cognate-lang/cognate/INTRODUCTION.md

 Print the number 12.5;
 ```

-Cognate arithmetic functions are not implemented traditionally as infix operators, but instead they are functions like Print.
+Cognate arithmetic functions are not implemented traditionally as infix operators, but instead they are functions like `Print`.

 ```
 Print + 1 2;  ~~ Adds 1 and 2, prints